 All MIBTP scholars will join a programme of skills training in year 1.
 Applicants are required to select an area of study (Food Security, Bioenergy and Industrial Biotechnology or Molecules, Cells and Systems) but may join the programme with or without selecting a preferred project.
 Part of the skills training programme includes short rotation projects and students are able to choose a PhD project once they have experienced these differing research environments.

 Potential PhD projects are provided to give applicants an idea of the breadth of research within MIBTP and specific research topics at each University.
-You can search and browse all projects via the link on the right, or look at specific areas within each theme.
+You can browse all projects via the links below, divided into specific areas within each theme.
 Additional projects will become available during Year 1 and students can work with potential supervisors during their first year to develop a particular project.

 All studentships funded by the MIBTP are also subject to the studentship terms and conditions set out in the BBSRC's